namel3ss-Ai/namel3ss-ai-programming-language/docs/language_spec.md

 ## Expressions & Values
 - Variables: `let <name> be <expression>` (or `let <name> = <expression>`) declares a variable in the current flow/agent scope.
 Redeclaring in the same scope is an error.
 - Mutation: `set <name> to <expression>` updates an existing variable.
 Assigning to an undefined variable is an error.
+- Frames: frame values behave like lists of record rows and can be iterated (`repeat for each row in sales_data`), filtered/mapped (`all row from sales_data where ...`), and aggregated (`sum of all row.revenue from sales_data`).
+- Macros: `use macro "name"` expands AI-generated code at load-time; macro definitions capture description/sample/parameters.
+- Built-in AI macro `crud_ui` generates CRUD flows, forms, and UI pages for an entity:
+  - `use macro "crud_ui" with: entity "Product" fields ["name", "price"]`
+- UI pages: `page "name" at "/route":` with layout elements for static rendering; sections group layout children; `use form` embeds previously declared forms.
+UI-2 adds `state`, `input "label" as var [type is ...]`, `button "Label": on click: ...`, and conditional blocks `when <expr>: show: ... otherwise: ...`.
 - Literals: strings, booleans (`true`/`false`), and numbers (int/float).
 - Operators:
   - Logical: `and`, `or`, `not`